-The eminent legal historian, S. F. C. Milsom once said of the criminal law that, ‘[t]he miserable history of crime in England can be shortly told.
+The eminent legal historian S. F. C. Milsom once said of the criminal law that ‘[t]he miserable history of crime in England can be shortly told.
 Nothing worthwhile was created.
-There is no achievement to trace’.1 In this Chapter, we will see why that claim is wrong.
+There is no achievement to trace’.1 In this chapter, we will see why that claim is wrong.
 As we will see, whilst there is much to criticize in the way that the criminal law has developed over centuries, there is no doubting the fascination of its intellectual evolution.
 The brief history presented here seeks to develop the outline of an argument suggesting that Christian—and in particular Church of England—religious beliefs played an important historical role in England, in developing criminal law writers’ understanding of what conduct ought to be criminal.
-That understanding became more secularized during the late-eighteenth and nineteenth centuries.
+That understanding became more secularized during the late eighteenth and the nineteenth centuries.
 This led to greater emphasis on a more rationalist approach on the part of later criminal law writers, concerned at least as much with organizing the form of the criminal law—through codification, in particular—as with its substance.
-This rationalism was, at least to some extent, buttressed by a new enlightenment ‘humanism’, that placed an emphasis on the need for punishments to be more ‘proportionate’ to the gravity of crimes, leading to abolition of the death penalty for many less serious crimes.
+This rationalism was, at least to some extent, buttressed by a new enlightenment ‘humanism’, which placed an emphasis on the need for punishments to be more ‘proportionate’ to the gravity of crimes, leading to abolition of the death penalty for many less serious crimes.

-Prominent works on criminal law were for centuries primarily concerned with what were called the ‘pleas of the Crown’.2 The extensive jurisdictional reach of the criminal law, as a nationwide system, was based on royal authority.
-Pleas of the Crown were (p.
-24) cases in which the Crown claimed jurisdiction over the alleged offence, taking precedence over the application of local law and custom, and over compensation arrangements between the offender and the victim (or between their families).3 Moreover, from the sixteenth century onwards, the legislature increasingly turned into pleas of the Crown cases—many of which involved offences against religion or morality—that had previously been within the jurisdiction of the Church courts.
+Prominent works on criminal law were for centuries primarily concerned with what were called the ‘pleas of the Crown’.2 The extensive jurisdictional reach of the (p.
+24) criminal law, as a nationwide system, was based on royal authority.
+Pleas of the Crown were cases in which the Crown claimed jurisdiction over the alleged offence, taking precedence over the application of local law and custom, and over compensation arrangements between the offender and the victim (or between their families).3 Moreover, from the sixteenth century onwards, the legislature increasingly turned into pleas of the Crown cases—many of which involved offences against religion or morality—that had previously been within the jurisdiction of the church courts.
 As we will see, this development considerably broadened the remit of ‘Crown law’, with harsh and enduring consequences for offenders.

-Pleas of the Crown were divided into treason, felonies—at one time, meaning the betrayal of one’s lord and master—and offences called misdemeanours.4 Until the middle of the nineteenth century, many felonies were capital—death penalty—offences.
+Pleas of the Crown were divided into treason, felonies—at one time meaning the betrayal of one’s lord and master—and offences called misdemeanours.4 Until the middle of the nineteenth century, many felonies were capital—death penalty—offences.
 Felonies ranged from the most serious, such as murder, down to innumerable offences involving the regulation and protection of trade, or state business, in the interests of the common good.
 Historical examples of the latter were selling a horse to a ‘Scotchman’,5 wilfully obstructing someone lawfully serving a writ in the Royal Mint,6 or causing a nuisance on the highway or on a bridge.7 Accordingly, the crimes included in their treatises by early writers on criminal law were a broad-ranging collection, like those included in major modern works directed at practitioners and the judiciary.8 Until the twentieth century, and the advent of the modern university law course, there was no need for writers to concentrate only on a much narrower set of crimes, chosen with an eye to enthralling student readers and impressing on them the potential gravity of criminal law’s concerns.
 We will say more about this in Chapter 3.